 Greetings are an activity that are an essential part of daily life skills that we all take for granted.
-Being able to say hello or goodbye is a social skill many children with Autism struggle with.

 I wanted to make it a fun activity that they can both carry out along side their big sister Hailey.
 I placed the Greetings Visuals just inside the front door of our house and the entrance to our Kitchen.